SmokinCaterpillar/pypet/README.md

 data storage for you.
 Currently supported storage is _HDF5!

 --------------------------------
-What is PET all about?
+What is pyPET all about?
 --------------------------------